 A gas detecting warning system is the only reliable way to detect a propane gas leak.
 Rust can reduce the level of odorant in propane gas.
 Do not rely on your sense of smell.
 Contact a local propane gas supplier about installing a gas detecting warning system.
-If the presence of gas is suspected, follow the instructions on Page 3 of this manual.
+If the presence of gas is suspected, follow the instructions in the Safety Considerations section of this manual.